 (121) Supervision--Authoritative procedural guidance by a qualified person for the accomplishment of a function or activity with initial direction and periodic inspection of the actual act of accomplishing the function or activity.

+(122) Supportive palliative care--A physician-directed interdisciplinary patient and family-centered care provided to a patient with a serious illness without regard to the patient’s age or terminal prognosis that:

+(A) may be provided concurrently with methods of treatment or therapies that seek to cure or minimize the effects of the patient’s illness; and

+(B) seek to optimize the quality of life for a patient with a life-threatening or life-limiting illness and the patient’s family through various methods, including methods that seek to:

+(i) anticipate, prevent, and treat the patient’s total suffering related to the patient’s physical, emotional, social, and spiritual condition;

+(ii) address the physical, intellectual, emotional, cultural, social, and spiritual needs of the patient; and

+(iii) facilitate for the patient, regarding treatment options, education, informed consent, and expression of desires.

-(122) Support services--Social, spiritual, and emotional care provided to a client and a client's family by a hospice.
+(123) Support services--Social, spiritual, and emotional care provided to a client and a client's family by a hospice.

-(123) Survey--An on-site inspection or complaint investigation conducted by an HHSC representative to determine if an agency is in compliance with the statute and this chapter or in compliance with applicable federal requirements or both.
+(124) Survey--An on-site inspection or complaint investigation conducted by an HHSC representative to determine if an agency is in compliance with the Statute and this chapter or in compliance with applicable federal requirements or both.

+(125) TAC--Texas Administrative Code.

-(124) Terminal illness--An illness for which there is a limited prognosis if the illness runs its usual course.
+(126) Terminal illness--An illness for which there is a limited prognosis if the illness runs its usual course.